-WWE News: Glenn Jacobs, AKA Kane, Declares Victory In Knox County Mayor Primary By 17 Votes
+Glenn Jacobs, AKA Kane, Declares Victory In Knox County Mayor Primary By 17 Votes

 WWE Wrestler Kane is the potential winner of the GOP primary for Knox County mayor in Tennessee.
-With 100 percent of the precincts reporting, Kane (Glenn Jacobs) leads by 17 votes, but there are 43 provisional ballots yet to be counted.
-Given the closeness of the results, a recount may be likely, before Kane is officially the Republican nominee.
+With 100 percent of the precincts reporting, Kane (Glenn Jacobs) leads by 17 votes, but there are 93 provisional ballots yet to be counted.
+Given the closeness of the results, a recount may be likely before Kane is officially the Republican nominee.

-According to Knox News, Jacobs received 14,633 votes, or 36.09 percent while rival Brad Anders received 14,616 votes (36.05 percent).
-A third-place finisher received 11,296 votes.
+According to Knox News, Jacobs received 14,633 votes, or 36.09 percent, while rival Brad Anders received 14,616 votes (36.05 percent).
+A third-place finisher, Bob Thomas, received 11,296 votes.
 Jacobs has declared victory on Twitter.
-Both Anders. a police officer, and Thomas are county commissioners.
-Officials will meet on Thursday to review the provisonal ballots.
+Both Anders, a police officer, and Thomas are county commissioners.
+Officials will meet on Thursday to review the provisional ballots.

-Wrestling luminaries The Undertaker, Rick Flair, and Mick Foley, among many others, endorsed Jacobs’ candidacy.
+Wrestling luminaries such as The Undertaker, Rick Flair, and Mick Foley, among many others, endorsed Jacobs’ candidacy.

 Kane/Jacobs is a three-time professional wrestling world champion, having won title belts in the WWF, ECW, and WWE.
 He is a 12-time world tag team champion and two-time Intercontinental champion as well as the 2004 Money in the Bank winner.
-He also operates an insurance agency in the area.

 If Jacobs ultimately prevails after all the votes are counted and/or recounted, he will face Democrat Linda Haney in the fall.
 The Republican primary winner, whether it is Glenn Jacobs or Anders, is expected to win the general election in the GOP-leaning county.